openid/OpenYOLO-Spec/common/definitions.md

   and typically represented in the human-readable form "X.Y.Z", and follow the general principles of [Semantic Versioning](http://semver.org/).

-In order to prevent trivial modification of the client version, it _should_ be statically compiled in to the client library.
-There is no way to guarantee that the client version cannot be tampered with by an attacker, however; as such, client versions should be interpreted as an untrusted hint and used for the blacklisting of known problematic client versions only.
+In order to prevent trivial modification of the client version, it SHOULD be statically compiled in to the client library.
+There is no way to guarantee that the client version cannot be tampered with by an attacker, however; as such, client versions SHOULD NOT be interpreted as authoritative, and SHOULD NOT be used for purposes other than blacklisting of known problematic client versions only.

 In protocol buffer form, a client version is represented by the following message: